Memphis funeral home buries stranger in loved one’s grave, family says

 As the ceremony was about to start, the staff shared some alarming news.

-The family says staff told them the other body had been put in the plot earlier that day and because it was covered they have to get an order from the health department signed by the family of the deceased for it to be exhumed.
+The family says staff told them the other body had been put in the plot earlier that day.
+But because it was already covered, they would have to get an order from the health department — signed by the family of the deceased — for it to be exhumed.

 “This shouldn’t happen to anybody.
-I mean there’s really no closure until we know he’s next to our mom,” said Thomas Pharr’s daughter Janis McIntyre.
+I mean, there’s really no closure until we know he’s next to our mom,” said Janis McIntyre, Thomas Pharr’s daughter.

-As it turns out, WREG has extensively reported on issues with Forest Hill Funeral Home and Memorial Park East as well as StoneMor Inc., the company overseeing it.

 While the Pharr family hopes for a resolution in their father’s case, they want to warn others so no other families have to deal with a similar issue.